 - Inspect the buoy mooring, either by engaging the services of a competent person who can produce a ‘Mooring Inspection Report’; or if you can inspect the buoy mooring yourself, properly make the ‘Mooring Inspection Report’ statutory declaration that we send you about the condition of the buoy mooring; and

-- Sign the renewal letter, making any necessary changes to your contact details, if necessary; and
+- Sign the application for renewal that we send to you, making any necessary changes to your contact details, if necessary; and

 - Pay the required fee; and

-- Send the Mooring Inspection Report, the signed renewal letter and a cheque for the fee all in the one envelope or present to our office counter with ALL of the required material and make payment of the fee in person.
+- Send the Mooring Inspection Report, the signed application for renewal and a cheque for the fee all in the one envelope; or present to our office counter with ALL of the required material and make payment of the fee in person.

-Further, if any amendments are needed to the authority, GCWA requires a request in writing with reasons for the change.
+Further, if any amendments are needed to the authority, GCWA will require a request in writing with reasons for the change.